Subscribe to Neptune's Quarterly Newsletter Here's Why!

 Marine Habitat

-During construction at berth two, barges and barge-mounted equipment will be used to remove, transport and install materials and infrastructure, and Neptune is proposing a number of mitigations to minimize potential impacts.
-These are fully detailed within the port authority approved Berth Two Construction Environmental Management Plan[hyperlink].
+During construction at Berth Two, barges and barge-mounted equipment will be used to remove, transport and install materials and infrastructure, and Neptune will have a number of mitigations in place, which are fully detailed within the port authority-approved Berth Two Construction Environmental Management Plan.

-Lynn Creek estuary construction activities will be fully marine-based.
-During construction, barges and barge-mounted equipment will be used to transport and place materials in the designated project area.
-A separate Lynn Creek Estuary Construction Environmental Management Plan [hyperlink] has also been developed and approved by the port authority.
+Lynn Creek estuary activities will be fully marine-based.
+During construction, barges and barge-mounted equipment will be used to transport and place materials in the designated project area with kelp planted by hand.
+A separate Lynn Creek Estuary Construction Environmental Management Plan has also been developed and approved by the port authority.

 Future Operations